 While the lessons and concepts taught at the early childhood education level may appear to be simple to adults, they are the elements that support more complex expressions of learning over time.
 Without the critical work of those in early childhood education roles, like elementary school teachers, children may be deprived of reaching their fullest potential later in life.

 Types of Elementary Schools

 Every child is different, and different kinds of elementary schools serve different needs.
 Elementary school leadership in each type of school must be sensitive to its focus.

-Across these different approaches to elementary education, the leadership challenges are similar.
-Great elementary school leadership begins in the classroom, but the tone and atmosphere of a school is set by its principal and, more broadly, the school district.
+Across these different approaches to early childhood education, the leadership challenges are similar.
+Great elementary school leadership begins in the classroom, but the tone and atmosphere of a school are set by its principal and, more broadly, the school district.
 Even state and national policies have a bearing on the effectiveness of each teacher in the classroom.

 Becoming a Leader in Elementary Education

 Skilled leaders are crucial to all phases of elementary education.
 A degree in educational leadership, such as the Online Master of Arts in Teaching and Online Master of Education in Education Policy and Leadership from American University can help graduates become more effective elementary school teachers and leaders to make a real impact in the field of education.

 These unique programs take advantage of the university’s Washington, DC, location to connect with educational policymakers.
 Graduates will be able to use their newfound knowledge to address the challenges of modern educational leadership.
 Whatever your goals, American University’s School of Education programs can help you navigate the path to success.

 American Montessori Society, Fast Facts: Public Montessori Schools